xetus-oss/docker-naemon/README.md

 * __JABBER_PORT__: The jabber port to connect to.
 Default is `5222`.
 * __WEB_ADMIN_PASSWORD__: The Truck webadmin password to use.
 The default is a randomly generated password that will be output on the comman line.
 * __WEB_USERS_FULL_ACCESS__: Allow all authenticated users full access to the Web UI monitoring.
 Useful for situations where the `WEB_LDAP_FILTER` already restricts access to users with specific attributes.
 Default `false`.
 * __NOTIFICATION_FROM__: The "from" address for Naemon notifications.
-Default is `naemon@$HOSTNAME`. _Note: This is changeable in the externalized configruation_.
+Default is `naemon@$HOSTNAME`. _Note: This is changeable in the externalized configuration.

 ## Known Issues / Warnings

-##### Plugin symlinks in the /data volume are not resolveable outside of the container
+##### Plugin symlinks in the /data volume are not resolvable outside of the container

-The default naemon plugins are installed with the OS and resolve to a vareity of places within the container file system.
+The default naemon plugins are installed with the OS and resolve to a variety of places within the container file system.
 This may make for a very confusing situation if trying to chase down files outside of the container.